 The Full-Width template gives you more space for your content.
 It’s the perfect way to showcase a gallery of images or a video, Don’t forget to take advantage of the beautiful full-width featured image, too.
-To use the Full Width template, select it under Page Options while editing a Page.
+To use the Full Width template, select it under Page Attributes while editing a Page.

 The Sela site demo is using a gallery on its Full-Width Template page:

 The Grid Page template is designed to show child pages in a grid format.
-To get started, first create or edit a page, and assign it to the Grid Page template from the Page Options panel.
+To get started, first create or edit a page, and assign it to the Grid Page template from the Page Attributes panel.
 The content of this page and featured image – if one is set – will be displayed above the grid.

-To add items to the grid, create additional pages and set their parent page in the Page Options box to the grid page you just created.
+To add items to the grid, create additional pages and set their parent page in the Page Attributes box to the grid page you just created.
 Be sure to set a featured image for each child page if you want an image to show up inside the grid.
 Repeat these steps for every item you want to display in the grid.